 - Visual dashboards that highlight your performance indicators

 - Daily reporting for a better overview of your business

 - Banking reconciliation

-This chapter briefly describes the WL Sips interfaces.
+This chapter briefly describes the Worldline Sips interfaces.
 The latter provide your customer with a unified experience on all channels and easy management of your business.

 A specific chapter describes their uses and features in greater detail.

 To make our solution easier to use, we provide you with a portal that groups together the following applications, which you can access with a single username and password: